PombertLab/3DFI/README.md

 		[x] to exit 3D inspection

 		Selection:

 ```

-In this example, selecting [1] will open the visualization of the predicted 3D structure.
+In this example, selecting [1] will open the visualization of the predicted 3D structure:

 <img src="https://github.com/PombertLab/3DFI/blob/master/Images/Just_PDB.png">

-Alternatively, selecting [2-6] will open the visualization of the alignment of the predicted 3D structure with its selected structural homolog.
+Alternatively, selecting [2-6] will open the visualization of the alignment of the predicted 3D structure with its selected structural homolog:

 <img src="https://github.com/PombertLab/3DFI/blob/master/Images/With_Alignment.png">

 #### Miscellaneous